privacyidea/privacyidea/doc/workflows_and_tools/tools/index.rst

 set-tokeninfo-key and set-tokeninfo-value
 .........................................

-Set a new tokeninfo-key and a new tokeninfo-value.
+Set a new tokeninfo-key and a new tokeninfo-value or update the tokeninfo-value of an existing key.

 This will only work together it is not possible to set a tokeninfo-key or a tokenifno-value individually.